 Communications Intern: currently accepting applications for summer – apply @ [email protected]

 BOARD OF DIRECTORS

 Wisconsin native Brian Allen discovered sustainability issues early in his life, and has been a systems-design thinker in food, water, energy, shelter, transportation and information technologies ever since.
-He is the former General Manager for the marine renewable energy company Crowd Energy Ocean Turbines, and runs the Seattle-based Appropriate Technology Group, focused on sustainable technology approaches for economic development and the restoration of environmental systems.
-Brian has founded or served on the boards of the American Solar Energy Society, Sustainable West Seattle, the Northwest Ecobuilding Guild, and the Puget Sound Beekeepers Association among others.
+He’s the former General Manager for marine energy company Crowd Energy Ocean Turbines, and runs the Seattle-based Appropriate Technology Group, focused on sustainable technology approaches for economic development and environmental systems.
+Brian founded Sustainable West Seattle and has served on the boards of the American Solar Energy Society, Sustainable Seattle, the Northwest Ecobuilding Guild, and the Puget Sound Beekeepers Association among others.
 He holds a BA in Political Science & International Relations from the University of Wisconsin, and the Institut d’Études Politiques in Aix-en-Provence, France, and an MA in Economics & Latin American Studies from The Johns Hopkins School of Advanced International Studies (SAIS) in Washington, DC.
-He lives in West Seattle in a Homestead Community Land Trust home, which he is renovating into a model of green building techniques and energy self-sufficiency.
+He lives in West Seattle in a Homestead Community Land Trust home, which he is renovating as an example of permaculture techniques.

 Founder and CEO, Scope 5